 Hindus have been eager contributors to the academic and spiritual wealth of America for a century.
 Our yoga has reshaped the American business and wellness landscape.
 We have staffed and led research initiatives in medicine, physics, and engineering.
 Yet, for all our contributions, we still suffer constant moral supervision from a handful of academics and journalists.
-And to the average non-Hindu, it is the work of the journalist that most shape their view of Hinduism.
+And to the average non-Hindu, it is the work of the journalist that most shapes their view of Hinduism.

 Old habits die hard.
 Western journalism still gazes eastward through a colonial lens.
 When the kingmakers of the media world take it upon themselves to define Hinduism and control the narrative of its practitioners, Hindu voices and struggles are drowned out.